- Joe Sammen, MPH

 Research Project Description

-Immigrants are a particularly vulnerable group for the health care system in Colorado.
-Patchwork coverage and care options exist for some, but not all.
+The health care systems is largely failing immigrants populations in Colorado.
+Patchwork coverage and care options exist for some immigrants, but not all.
 Without a comprehensive system, many do not get their health care needs met.
-For those living in rural Colorado, these challenges can be exacerbated by a fragmented health care system and significant deficiencies in the health care workforce.
-Couple these systemic challenges with the struggles of an immigrant’s daily life, including struggles with other basic needs (e.g., access to quality housing, food, transportation, etc.), discrimination, being targeted by racially motivated immigration enforcement, and difficulty navigating other institutions and systems, and immigrants are among rural Colorado’s most vulnerable populations.
+For those living in rural Colorado, these challenges are often compounded by a fragmented health care system and significant deficiencies in the health care workforce.
+Couple these systemic challenges with the reality of most immigrants daily lives, including the unjust access to other basic human needs (e.g. access to quality housing, food, transportation, etc.), discrimination, being targeted by racially motivated immigration enforcement, and difficulty navigating other institutions and systems, and immigrants are among rural Colorado’s most oppressed populations.

 Joe Sammen, MPH

 At his core, Joe believes the desire for good health is the closest thing our society has to a universal goal, making the promise of health equity an incredible call to action for people from all walks of life.
 He currently serves as the Executive Director of Center for Health Progress.
 Joe earned bachelor’s degrees in biology and computer science at the University of Denver and also holds a master’s in public health from the University of Washington.

 Karen Albright is an Associate Professor in the Department of Sociology & Criminology at the University of Denver and an Affiliated Investigator at the University of Colorado, Anschutz Medical Campus.
 A health services researcher, she seeks to understand health behaviors among socioeconomically disadvantaged populations and the barriers to their care.
 Her areas of expertise include qualitative methodologies and implementation science.